luidymorais/luidymorais.github.io/_drafts/en/2016-07-15-acessing-the-ssh-server-through-mac-terminal.markdown

 Hi

-Today I've needed access an external ssh conection.
-I'm a new Mac OS user and what I need to do?
+Today I needed access an external ssh connection.
+I'm a new Mac OS user and what do I need to do?

-The first step I've installed the brew, and I opened the terminal and I've installed the putty.
+The first step was install the brew then, I opened the terminal and installed the putty.

 {% highlight shell %}
 brew install putty
 {% endhighlight %}

-The next, I've needed the pem file, when you wanna access the AWS EC2 Server, you need of the pem file.
-This file is generated from AWS Panel.
+Next, I needed the pem file because when you wanna access the AWS EC2 Server, you need it.
+This file is generated from the AWS Panel.

 I have the ppk file, but the puttygen generates the pem file based on a ppk file.